claudia-hm/IRMAS_Deep_Learning/README.md

 Google Colab

 ### Running the tests
-Run the whole notebook.
+Run the IRMAS_Deep_Learning.ipynb notebook.
 Mount drive when prompted.

 The code is structured in the following sections: